 Freshwater pest species

-This is a series of fact sheets on alien fish, invertebrate, algal and weed species that are recorded in New Zealand freshwaters.
+This is a user guide on non-native fish, reptile, invertebrate, algal and plant species that are recorded in New Zealand freshwaters.

-The fact sheets outline species distributions in New Zealand, preferred habitat, dispersal mechanisms, identification features, similar species and how to distinguish these, current biosecurity status and biosecurity risks.
+This resource introduces the most invasive freshwater animals and plants found in New Zealand, how they got here and how they spread, assessment of the threats they pose to our freshwaters, how and by who they are managed under biosecurity legislation.
+The guide outlines current and potential species distributions in New Zealand, preferred habitat, dispersal mechanisms, identification features, similar species and how to distinguish these, current biosecurity status and biosecurity risks.

 The establishment of alien pest species in New Zealand's freshwater systems continues to threaten the values and utility of our natural resources.
 Early identification of new pest incursions and appropriate action can help prevent further spread or mitigate their impacts.
 Water body managers and agency field staff also require resources on pests to aid in inventory, surveillance and monitoring.

-These fact sheets provide an updated resource to replace the 2004 booklet Identification Guide: Freshwater Pests of New Zealand.
-They address nine fish species, eleven invertebrate species, two algal species and thirty-nine weed species.
+This guide is an updated resource to replace the online resource Freshwater Pests of New Zealand 2013.
+They address nine fish species, a reptile, eleven invertebrate species, three algal species and thirty-two weed species.